Wilder Blean and West Blean & Thornden Woods: Visitor Information

 Public Notice

-Our hope is that the introduction of European Bison, long horn cattle, Exmoor ponies and iron age pigs to West Blean & Thornden woods will mean that humans will be less involved in woodland management.
+Our hope is that the introduction of European Bison, longhorn cattle, Exmoor ponies and iron age pigs to West Blean & Thornden Woods will mean that humans will be less involved in woodland management.
 However, there are still various management activities that are essential to keep the woodland healthy and prepare for our new arrivals.
-Last year (2021-2022) we undertook coppicing, Thinning and conifer felling in the areas that the bison now live in.
+In 2021 and 2022, we undertook coppicing, Thinning and conifer felling in the areas that the bison now live in.

-During the 2022-2023 autumn-winter season works will be focussing on the areas where our other conservation grazers (long horn cattle, Exmoor ponies and iron age pigs) will be introduced.
-The 2023-24 works season will then see us managing the areas on the western side of Thornden Wood road where these works will continue at reduced scale into the future.
+The 2023-24 works season involves us managing the areas on the western side of Thornden Wood Road where these works will continue at reduced scale into the future.

 This is all part of our approach to monitor and compare the impacts of the three management approaches, bison, cattle and human management.